Ashlee Simpson Just Dyed Her Blonde Hair

-It might be painfully dreary weather in the UK, but there's a summery hair-colour trend sweeping Hollywood right now: bright pink.
+It might be painfully dreary weather as of late, but there's a summery hair-colour trend sweeping Hollywood right now: bright pink.
 Typically, rose gold or cotton-candy tones see a seasonal spike in the springtime, but it turns out, pink hair may be even more apropos in late October.

 For example, just this month, Reese Witherspoon's daughter Ava Phillippe ditched her blonde waves for an edgy neon pink.
 Now, a second rousing endorsement for unicorn colour is coming to us courtesy of Ashlee Simpson, who just dyed her signature platinum hair a dusty rose tone her colourist, Riawna Capri, is calling "pumpkin pink."